tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 }
 ```

-The `iconPath` is pointed to a PNG file on macOS and Linux, and a `.ico` file must exist for Windows support.

 The `iconAsTemplate` is a boolean value that determines whether the image represents a [Template Image] on macOS.

 #### Linux Setup